ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 I had prepared for this conversation, rehearsed every argument, marshaled every piece of evidence from my investigation.
 But standing before Marcus—my friend, my colleague, the last person who shared my memories of creating the system that had led us to this moment—the words felt hollow.

-"I've documented over three thousand cases," I said anyway.
+"I've documented close to a half billion cases," I said anyway.
 "Every single highly augmented individual follows the same pattern.
 The progression is universal, Marcus.
 Inevitable."

 "Universal," he repeated, as if tasting the word.
 "Yes, I suppose it is.
 Like gravity.
 Like entropy.
 Like the speed of light."
 He gestured to the equations floating between us.
 "Some constants simply are."